Skip to content

 These steps need to be done only once per course.

-1. If not given a pre-flashed SD card, download the PYNQ image and flash the SD card.
+1. f you were not provided with a pre-flashed SD card (note: PYNQ boards provided by TU/e for the 2025–2026 academic year already include the correct image) then, download the PYNQ image and flash the SD card.

 2. Before booting (i.e. starting) the PYNQ, configure the PYNQ board.